SuperStar Search Slovakia: Season 2

-In season 2 eleven contestants made it to the finals.
-The first single recorded by TOP 11 is called "So mnou môžeš rátať" (lit.
-'You can count on with me') and it was composed by judge Pavol Habera (music) and slovak poem writer Daniel Hevier.
-Every final night has its theme.
-Audience can vote for contestants from the very beginning of the show, voting ends during result show on the same day.
+In season 2, eleven contestants made it to the finals.
+The first single recorded by the top 11 was "So mnou môžeš rátať" (lit.
+'You can count on with me') and was composed by judge Pavol Habera (music) and Slovak poem writer Daniel Hevier.
+Every final night had its theme.
+The audience was able to vote for contestants from the very beginning of the show, with voting ending during the results show on the same day.

 Season 3

-A third season aired on 2 September 2007 and was broadcast by private TV Markíza with significant changes, including graphic ident and gradual elimination in the semifinals.
+A third season aired on 2 September 2007 and was broadcast by private TV channel Markíza with significant changes, including graphic ident and gradual elimination in the semifinals.
 Ten contestants made it to the finals.
-The first single recorded by Top 10 is called "Dotkni sa hviezd" (lit.
-'Touch the Stars') and it was composed by judge Pavol Habera (music) and Slovak poet Daniel Hevier.
-Every final night has its theme.
-Audiences can vote for contestants from the very beginning of the show, with voting ended during results the next day.
+The first single recorded by the top 10 was "Dotkni sa hviezd" (lit.
+'Touch the Stars') and was composed by judge Pavol Habera (music) and Slovak poet Daniel Hevier.
+Every final night had its theme.
+The audience was able to vote for contestants from the very beginning of the show, with voting ending during the results show on the same day.